cw417/nvidia-stats/README.md

 3. How It Works

 ## About
 NvidiaStats is a command line GPU stat reporting application written for use in a Linux-based operating system running the Xorg display server with proprietary Nvidia drivers.
-Currently, it will report GPU utilization, GPU clock, GPU temperature, and fan speed.
+Currently, it will report GPU utilization, GPU clock, GPU temperature, VRAM utilization, VRAM clock, and fan speed.

 ## Getting Started
 ### Prerequisites